 - The borrower must be able to pay the home’s property taxes, insurance premiums, homeowner association dues and any other ongoing property costs.

-- The borrower must have no delinquent federal debt.
+- The borrowers must show a willingness to pay their bills and have no delinquent federal debt.

 Types of eligible dwellings under HECM for Purchase: